-Where there is a single supervisor, there must be a thesis reader for each doctoral candidate.
-The reader will be solicited by the candidate after a thesis topic has been selected.
+Where there is a single supervisor, there must also be a thesis reader.
+The reader will be solicited by the doctoral candidate after a thesis topic has been selected.
 The function of the reader is to read the prospectus and the final thesis report, and to comment on the progress and results of the work.
 Both the thesis supervisor and the reader will sign acceptance of the final written thesis.

-These meetings are to be organized by the student.
+The meetings with the doctoral supervision committee are to be organized by the student.
 The purpose is to insure that the supervisor, reader, and student are all in agreement with respect to the scope and quality of the thesis work.
 All participants will sign the summary report prepared by the thesis supervisor.

-To facilitate the Departmental approval of the research subject, each candidate shall submit a brief thesis prospectus.
+To facilitate the Department approval of the research subject, each candidate shall submit a brief thesis prospectus.
 This prospectus should be a few typewritten pages long and should contain a descriptive title of thesis; the date of general exam; signatures of doctoral supervision committee members, including supervisor(s) and faculty reader; general description of the problem; its significance; and background information relating to the problem.
 Thesis registration is permitted in the term the General Examination is successfully completed, and the prospectus is to be submitted no later than the end of the first term of thesis registration; failure to comply will result in refusal of thesis registration in further terms until an approved prospectus is submitted.
-An approved copy of the form listing the subjects to be taken to satisfy the Core/Major/Minor requirements (84 units) must be attached to the thesis prospectus for review by the thesis supervisor.
-One copy of the approved prospectus must be submitted to the NSE Academic Office.
+An approved copy of the form listing the subjects to be taken to satisfy the advanced subject and minor requirements (48 units) must be attached to the thesis prospectus for review by the thesis supervisor.
+One copy of the approved prospectus must be submitted to the NSE academic office.

-The progress each student is making with the PhD thesis research will be reviewed by the Nuclear Science and Engineering Department graduate committee at least once each year.
+The progress each student is making with the PhD thesis research will be reviewed by the NSE Graduate Committee at least once each year.
 The purpose of the review is to see that adequate progress is being made toward completion of the research.
-If the progress of any student is considered unsatisfactory, the student will be warned, and in extreme cases may be denied further registration as a doctoral candidate and the research topic made available to another student.
-A thesis in final form must be submitted before the student’s name will be recommended for the Institute Degree List.
+If the progress of any student is considered unsatisfactory the student will be warned, and in extreme cases may be denied further registration as a doctoral candidate, and the research topic made available to another student.
+A thesis in final form must be submitted before the student’s name will be recommended for the Institute degree list.

 As indicated in the ODGE Graduate Policy and Procedures Manual, prior to submission of the final written thesis, a draft complete in all particulars is required for editorial comment and professional appraisals by the supervisor and reader.
 In planning a schedule, the student should realize that in excess of one month has customarily been required to complete the editorial comment, professional appraisal, required revisions and review.

-Theses are to be submitted to the Department Academic Office in sufficient number to provide the original and one copy for the MIT Library, one copy for each sponsor or fellowship donor from whom the candidate received financial support (not required for government or general Institute fellowship awards), and one electronic copy, in PDF form, on CD for the Department.
-The form of submitted theses, the abstract (300 words maximum), and a completed MIT Doctoral Dissertation form, must conform with the Graduate Thesis Specifications as published by the MIT Library (refer to the ODGE Graduate Policy and Procedures Manual and other posted information).
+Theses are to be submitted to the NSE academic office in sufficient numbers to provide the original and one copy for the MIT library, one copy for each sponsor or fellowship donor from whom the candidate received financial support (not required for government or general Institute fellowship awards), and one electronic copy in PDF format on a CD for the Department.
+The form of submitted theses, the abstract (300 words maximum), and a completed MIT doctoral dissertation form, must conform to the Graduate Thesis Specifications (here) as published by the MIT library (refer to ODGE Graduate Policy and Procedures Manual and other posted information).
 All candidates must complete and submit the National Research Council form.
 One copy of the thesis is to be submitted to each supervisor and reader.

-The Nuclear Science and Engineering Department expects that all articles in all publications whose substance is extracted in whole or in part from a thesis in the Department shall be submitted to the thesis supervisor at MIT for comments and proofing before they are submitted to the appropriate journal.
-This step is taken to ensure that all works of the MIT Nuclear Science and Engineering Department which are submitted for publication are of high quality and meet the standards of the Department.
+The Department expects that all articles in all publications whose substance is extracted in whole or in part from a thesis in the Department shall be submitted to the MIT thesis supervisor for comments and proofing before they are submitted to the appropriate journal.
+This step is taken to ensure that all works of the Department which are submitted for publication are of high quality and meet the Department standards.

 All articles whose substance is extracted in whole or in part from a thesis should indicate the departments of MIT with which all authors were associated at the time the research was conducted; present affiliations (if other than MIT) should be shown by a footnote to the authors’ names.

 It is normal practice for the staff supervisor to be the coauthor of articles resulting from theses.
-When authorship of a publication is shared by a member of the staff and a student, and there is no sponsoring project, help in meeting publication costs will be given by the Nuclear Science and Engineering Department.
+When authorship of a publication is shared by a member of the staff and a student, and there is no sponsoring project, help in meeting publication costs will be given by the Department.